copperwater/xNetHack/doc/xnh-changelog-6.0.md

   whether the monster actually took any action.
 - New function ignite_items, which makes items in an object chain (candles, lamps, etc) light on fire.
+- New function adj_monnam(), which contains the logic from Adjmonnam but doesn't force the first character to be uppercase.
+Adjmonnam now calls this.